 By spreading the load to many servers, Hot Filing keeps any one server from getting overwhelmed as file requests suddenly spike.
 When a server gets overloaded, similar to a denial of service attack, the server will be slow to respond to file requests, potentially leading to rebuffering in the client player.
 By quickly identifying and replicating hot files, the risk of overloading a single server is much lower.
 Sudden changes in demand can now be met without adding latency.

 Figure 3 shows how Hot Filing (Fig. 3.b) improves performance by preventing server overload.
 Without Hot Filing (Fig. 3.a), all traffic for a segment goes to Server 1 (S1).
-As audience demand spikes, the additional traffic continues to flow to S1, pushing it above its 100-user capacity.
+As audience demand spikes, the additional traffic flows to S1, pushing it above its 100-user capacity.
 The situation continues to worsen as S1 serves 200 viewers at the peak.
 In contrast, Hot Filing (Fig. 3.b) handles this additional load by replicating files to two servers (S1 plus S2) and re-routing file requests to the newly available server.

 The critical importance of a fast reaction time for live events is shown in Figure 3.c, which offers insight into how the Hot Filing process works to recruit additional resources.
 In the example shown in Figure 3.c, as the S1 server exceeds its 100-user capacity, files are quickly moved over to S2 as it reaches capacity.
-This lets the system accommodate all 200 users promptly and efficiently use the full capacity of available servers.
+This lets the system accommodate all 200 users promptly and efficiently and use the full capacity of available servers.

 For extremely popular events, such as professional football playoff games or major international soccer matches, spikes and surges in traffic can be very significant.
 Meeting this level of demand also requires changing how file segments are replicated to increase server capacity.
 Previously, the content delivery network was limited to replicating segments to one port per server.
-But now we can replicate files to multiple ports in each server.
-This increases the throughput of each server substantially so each PoP can handle more requests and thus much larger live events than before.
+But now, we can replicate files to multiple ports in each server.
+This increases the throughput of each server substantially so each PoP can handle more requests and, thus, much larger live events than before.

 In our system, load balancing is handled by Cache Array Routing Protocol (CARP) hashing.
 For regular content, our approach has been to replicate the files across multiple servers, and we use CARP hashing to select a single port from each server.
 We do this to keep duplicate requests from being sent to the origin server and to limit inter-process communication.